Local Groups – Scotland

-Local groups play an important role in providing support to families with deaf children and young people across Scotland.
+Local deaf children's societies play an important role in providing support to families with deaf children and young people across Scotland.

 - Christmas parties for deaf children